Saksham1970/PreQL/Readme.md

 # PreQL

-PreQL is a library for linking MySql database with python without knowing much about MySQL language.
+PreQL is a library for linking MySQL database with python without knowing much about MySQL language.

 ## Getting Started